DanielTockan/Crypto-Tracker/README.md

     x === -100 * (crypto.length - 1) ? updateX(0) : updateX(x - 100)
   }
 ```
-To automate the carousel, I created the function "slide" using conditional logic dictating how the carousel would loop throught the array:
+To automate the carousel, I created the function "slide" using conditional logic dictating how the carousel would loop through the array:

 ```js
   const slide = () => {